PlanetSpark Logo

 Advanced Classification of “Types of Interjections”

-Various reputable grammar sources classify interjections into categories that provide deeper understanding:
+Various reputable grammar sources classify interjections that provide a deeper understanding:

 1. Primary Interjections